ireneLee35/Shopping-Receipt/README.md

 Certain product categories are exempt from sales tax (means tax will be 0), and sales tax amount should be rounded up to the nearest 0.05 (e.g. 1.13->1.15, 1.16->1.20, 1.151->1.20)

-The interactive UI is not required, at minimum you can implement code method and use parameters as input. or read input value from file.
 ## Input
 The input of the program includes: product name, price, quantity and location of the purchase.